-Worm Return is a female-owned, socially responsible organic waste diversion company.
-Our goal is to keep food waste out of landfills and create a high-nutrient soil amendment in the process.
-Founded in 2018 by life-long environmentalist, Laura Totin Codori, Worm Return has diverted 64,563 pounds of organic waste since March 2018 equating to the reduction of over 3,000 pounds of methane gas emissions.
-Our goal is to educate the public that Organic Waste + Landfills = Greenhouse Gases!
-When organic (think once living) waste ends up in a landfill, it is a commonly believed that the waste will decompose and not take up space in the landfill.
-What people don't realize, including myself up until a few years ago is that, yes, the waste does disappear.
+Worm Return is a female-owned, socially responsible organic material diversion company providing composting services to the City of Pittsburgh and beyond.
+Our goal is to keep food scraps out of landfills and create soil amendments high in nutrients and valuable microbial life in the process.
+Founded by life-long environmentalist, Laura Totin Codori, Worm Return has been diverting food scraps from the landfill since January 2018.
+Our goal is to educate the public that Organic Material + Landfills = Greenhouse Gases!
+When organic (think once living) material ends up in a landfill, it is commonly believed that the discards will decompose and not take up space in the landfill.
+What people don't realize, including myself up until a few years ago is that, yes, the material does disappear.
 But we need to remember that little piece of high school science that taught us energy cannot be created or destroyed.
-When the food waste decomposes in a landfill without the presence of oxygen, the food waste "disappears" into methane gas - a colorless and odorless gas up to 48 times more powerful than carbon dioxide.
+When things such as food scraps decompose in a landfill without the presence of oxygen, the scraps "disappear" into methane gas - a colorless, odorless gas up to 28 times more potent than carbon dioxide.
 While the process of composting reduces methane emissions, the resulting compost can actually work to capture some of the carbon dioxide that is already present in the atmosphere.